 - An Inception Plan/Report that explains the review of secondary data, clearly identifies target areas for data selection, research methodology and timetables and schedules shall be submitted before commencement of field visit.
-Social Action must approve the Inception Plan/Report before the start of field research.
+Alone must approve the Inception Plan/Report before the start of field research.

 - Draft Needs Assessment Report.

 - PowerPoint presentation of Draft Needs Assessment Report

 - Final Needs Assessment Report that contains: